AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

 ![png](/assets/images/blog/2020-09-26/raw_data.png)

 Looks fine.
-There is clearly linear dependence, however points don't create straight line (due to introduced noise).
+There is clearly linear dependence, however points don't create a straight line (due to introduced noise).

-# Writing the algorithm
+## Writing the algorithm

 The slope for the line of best fit is given with equation

 ![a](/assets/images/handbook/statistics/simple_linear_regression_a.gif)

-Below function will calculate the value of *a*.
+The below function will calculate the value of *a*.

 ```python